Buddhi-Chathuranga/Buddhi-Chathuranga/README.md

 I'm **Buddhi Chathiranga**, an IFS Technical Consultant with a passion for technology and solutions.
 Here’s a bit about me:

 - **Interests:** Exploring ERP systems, software development, and technical consulting.
-- **Expertise:** I specialize in providing innovative solutions that help organizations streamline their operations and enhance productivity—think of me as a bridge connecting complex systems to user-friendly interfaces.
+- **Expertise:** I specialize in providing innovative solutions that help organizations streamline their operations and enhance productivity — think of me as a bridge connecting complex systems to user-friendly interfaces.
 - **Community Involvement:** Actively engaged in tech communities to share knowledge and learn from peers.

 #### Looking to Collaborate!